TRAVEL: Arrive Bariloche; 20 minute – 2 hour drive to rivers

 Wilderness Expedition / Lodge Combo

-Friday: Arrive Buenos Aires (EZE).
+Day 1: Arrive Buenos Aires (EZE).
 Transfer to the domestic airport (AEP), fly to Bariloche (BRC.)
-FFP staff will pick you up and transfer you to your hotel.
+FFP staff will pick you up and transfer you to your hotel or lodge.
 Welcome dinner in town with our staff.

-Tuesday: Full day fly fishing in Patagonia.
-Transfer to the lodge, check in, dinner.
+Day 4: Full day fishing.
+Take out, transfer to the lodge, check in, dinner.

-Wed-Fri: 3 full days fly fishing in Patagonia.
+Day 5-7: 3 full days fly fishing in Patagonia out of a lodge.

 Included: 4-5 star hotels, lodging and guided fishing in double occupancy, meals, full bar and ground transfers in Patagonia.